-Remote temperature monitoring protects your network against thermal shutdown, not to mention irreparable and expensive damage to your network.
+Remote temperature monitoring is most commonly used in telecommunication or IT environments where computer equipment must work with high reliability and high visibility for many years.
+This kind of monitoring protects your network against thermal shutdown, not to mention irreparable and expensive damage to your network.
 Ultimately, it gives you the peace of mind of avoiding lost revenue that results when systems fail.

-The right temperature monitoring system should allow you to keep track temperatures at all of your sites, server rooms, and data centers that contain important gear.
-Instead of turning to installing new climate control systems, you'll be able to use intelligence to solve temperature-related problems.
+The right temperature monitoring system should allow you to keep track of critical temperatures at all of your sites, server rooms, and data centers that contain important gear.
+Instead of turning to install new distributed control systems, you'll be able to use intelligence to solve temperature-related problems.

-For temperature monitoring, all you need is one or more temperature sensors and an RTU (Remote Terminal Unit) to send the information back to you.
+For this kind of monitoring, all you need is one or more temperature sensors and an RTU (Remote Terminal Unit, or Remote Telemetry Unit) to send the information back to you.
 If you have a medium or large network, you can use an alarm master station to send alerts to your phone, email, or other devices.

 Electronic equipment naturally creates large amounts of heat.
 If this heat is not monitored adequately with temperature sensors, thermal shutdowns will happen sooner or later.

-Imagine the situation: your HVAC system stopped working and you didn't have any temperature/humidity sensor at your remote locations.
+Imagine the situation: your HVAC system stopped working and you didn't have any temperature/humidity sensors at your remote sites.
 You had absolutely no idea that the temperature was rising until it was too little too late.
-Both your customers and bosses won’t be happy with equipment damage and/or emergency shutdowns, right?
+Both your customers and bosses won't be happy with equipment damage and/or emergency shutdowns, right?

 Analog sensors are the best option when setting up remote monitoring systems because they provide more visibility.
 However, if you don't need all the features of the analog sensor, a digital sensor is more useful than not having any type of visibility.